 American Locomotive Company delivered the "Big Boys" in two groups, Nos.
 4000-4019 in 1941 and Nos.
 4020-4024 in 1944.
 All locomotives had 68-inch drivers and cylinder dimensions of 23¾x32 inches, and sustained 300 pounds of boiler pressure per square inch.
 With these specifications they exerted 135,375 pounds of tractive force.
 The first group had a locomotive weight of 345 tons, a grate area of 135 square feet, and an evaporative heating surface of 5889 square feet.
 The second group were slightly heavier, with a larger grate area but reduced heating surface.
-Eight examples of this type survive today, none of them operational.
-For more information, visit Wes Barris' Union Pacific Big Boys page.
+Eight examples of this type survive today, with No. 4014 having been rebuilt by the Union Pacific steam shop in 2019 and returned to operation.
+For more information, visit the Union Pacific Steam Club site and Wes Barris' Union Pacific Big Boys page.

 Click on the selections below to view the full-size images.
 You can also page through the collection sequentially.
 A few shots of Northerns are included to fill out the page.
 For more commentary on our 1957 trip during which most of these photos were taken, visit the Union Pacific page in Richard Leonard's Steam Locomotive Archive and our Union Pacific Gas Turbines page.